pomeg-letterbombers/pokemon-ace-notes/docs/frlg/getting-started/non-jpn-ace/post-e4-route.md

 *   Your save has the mail glitch active, and you know how to use it.
     +   If not, please read [this article](../mail-glitch.md) to learn how to activate it.
+*   You have seen Magikarp before on this save.

 ## Procedure